ArthurYdalgo/laravext/README.md

 ## Who is it for?

 My take is that you might be interested in using Laravext if you fall into one or more of the following categories:
-- you want to have a file-based routing system like Next.js (because you don't want to use react router or vue router)
+- you want to have a file-based routing system like Next.js (because you don't want to use react/vue router, or declare them all in your `web.php` file)
 - you don't want to set up a separate project for your frontend (like Next.js or Nuxt.js)
 - you want some kind of flexibility to sometimes have a partially server-side rendered page for SEO purposes (and don't want to use Inertia.js)
 - you don't like the way Next.js handles their caching strategy